 2. Develop the rules

 Rules guide the use of brand elements and should be established for things such as:

 - Logo usage: Which logos are OK to use where?
 How should it be applied to branded items?
 Can it be placed on other graphics?

 - Typography: What is the brand’s font?
 Can other fonts be used?
 Are you able to use bold and italics?
 Which font sizes should be used?

 - Illustrations: When and why do we use illustrations?
 How should illustrations and photography be used together?
 How do illustrations and text work together?

 - Icons: Which icons are OK to use?
 Should they be kept at a certain size?
 Do they need to be a certain color?

 - Color: What are your brand colors?
 What sentiment do your colors convey?
 When and how should your colors be used?

 - Grids and white space: How should items be placed within a design?
 When is nothing better than something?

-Providing a consistent and seamless customer experience should be a top priority for every business.
-Clear brand guidelines give your teams the direction they need to build trust and loyalty with your audience at every touchpoint.
-With a defined plan and a DAM system to help manage it, you can develop strong brand guidelines that will bring clarity to your work and grow and adapt with the success of your organization.
+Is providing a consistent and seamless customer experience a top priority for your business?
+Start by developing clear brand guidelines that give your teams the direction they need to build trust and loyalty with your audience at every touchpoint.
+With a defined plan and a DAM system to help manage it, you can develop strong brand guidelines that will bring clarity to your work, and evolve with the success of your organization.